Fetal alcohol spectrum disorder: Signs and symptoms

 Other FASD conditions are partial expressions of FAS, where the central nervous system shows clinical deficits.
 In these other FASD conditions, an individual may be at greater risk for adverse outcomes because brain damage is present without associated visual cues of poor growth or the "FAS face" that might ordinarily trigger an FASD evaluation.
-Such individuals may be misdiagnosed with primary mental health disorders such as ADHD or oppositional defiance disorder without appreciation that brain damage is the underlying cause of these disorders, which requires a different treatment paradigm than typical mental health disorders.
+Such individuals may be misdiagnosed with primary mental health disorders such as ADHD or oppositional defiant disorder without appreciation that brain damage is the underlying cause of these disorders, which requires a different treatment paradigm than typical mental health disorders.
 While other FASD conditions may not yet be included as an ICD or DSM-IV-TR diagnosis, they nonetheless pose significant impairment in functional behavior because of underlying brain damage.
 Many indications of fetal alcohol spectrum disorders are developmental.
 Therefore, although a child may appear 'normal' at birth, intellectual disabilities caused by alcohol before birth may not appear until the child begins school.

 More broadly, alcohol use during pregnancy is also associated with: